25prabhu10/notes/docs/Languages/JavaScript/Angular/Angular.md

    npm install -g @angular/cli
    ```

-   > Angular CLI creates projects, generates application and library code, and performs a variety of ongoing development tasks such as testing, bundling, and deployment.
+   > Angular CLI creates projects, generates application and library code, and performs a variety of ongoing development tasks such as testing, bundling, and deployment

 3. Create a new workspace and initial starter app: